This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Most sleeping bags are prone to be exposed to bad weather so manufacturers add a DWR coating to the outside of the shell. this chemical coating will cause water to bead as it does on a car after you wax it.
 As it beads it runs off the outer surface.
 Just another thing added to keep you warm at night.

-I extensively tested the DWR Coating on many of the Sleeping Bags in this review and found the DWR Coating, in combination with a good quality shell fabric and water resistant down, all combine for prefect all-weather performance.
+I extensively tested the DWR Coating on many of the Sleeping Bags in this review and found the DWR Coating, in combination with a good quality shell fabric and water-resistant down, all combine for perfect all-weather performance.

 Baffles